It’s not just about living LONGER. It’s also about living BETTER.

 It’s estimated that only 2.4% of Americans are a healthy weight because of healthy lifestyle choices.

 We spend 86% of our healthcare costs treating chronic, reversible diseases and each year we increase that spending by 6-8%.
 Fortunately, the vast majority of these conditions are related to our lifestyle, especially our diet, and most are treatable if not reversible but you must act NOW.
+Your body WANTS to heal.
+You generate 25 million new cells every second.
+The stomach lining regenerates 2-3 times a day.
+Brand new stem cells can be found in the brain tissue of even 90 year old’s.
+Hair continues to grow even after you are dead!
 You are NEVER too young, too old or too sick to take steps to improve your health.
 The oldest Toronto Marathon finisher was 104 years old and he didn’t start running until he was 89!
 Even in advancing years, lifestyle changes like improving your diet, managing stress, sleeping better and starting an exercise regimen will improve your health, quality of life and longevity.
 In fact, Dr. Dean Ornish, the father of lifestyle medicine who has been doing clinical studies on the impact of positive lifestyle changes on reversing chronic disease for over 40 years, has shown that at any age and with any severity of illness, improvements in lifestyle habits reverse disease including reducing coronary artery narrowing.
 Even heart transplant patients who started his program while they were waiting for available hearts improved so much that by the time their turns came up, they were healthy enough that they no longer needed the transplant!
 The more you change, the better your results, irrespective of your age or disease state.
 Chronic “adult” diseases start early in life.
 19% of teens and kids are now obese and diabetes and even heart disease rates are on the rise, identified in kids as young as 3 years old!
 Significant cognitive changes are now being seen as early as 40.
 So the earlier in life you start, the better.
 In only 2 weeks of making positive changes, you WILL improve your cholesterol and blood sugar levels, blood pressure and even mood.
 You can lose weight, get rid of medications and improve your health but you must put in the effort.
 Medications aren’t a cure.
 They’re a Band-Aid and don’t fix the underlying causes of disease.
 Medications like those prescribed for diabetes, elevated cholesterol and hypertension only decrease risks of adverse complications by at most 30%.
 Lifestyle changes however decrease risks by 80-90%!

 Although small changes over time lead to big gains in the long run, the more you improve your diet and lifestyle, the greater and faster your improvement will be.
 Whatever your approach, change at any age or any stage of disease is possible so just keep improving.